Business & Finance

 Treating VAT as income.
 The 15% isn't yours—keep it separate, ideally in a dedicated account.
 See our cash flow management guide for buffer and reserve tips.

 Charging VAT when not registered.
-If you’re not VAT-registered, you cannot charge VAT.
+If you're not VAT-registered, you cannot charge VAT.
 Doing so is illegal.
+Your invoice must clearly state if VAT is included or excluded based on your registration status.

 Missing the registration deadline.
 Once turnover exceeds R1 million, you have 21 business days.
 Late registration can mean penalties and backdated obligations.

 Poor record-keeping.
 Store invoices, payment records, and supporting documents systematically.
 Sloppy records make audits painful.
+Digital invoice software with automatic backup and searchable archives is worth every rand.

 Simplify VAT Compliance With the Right Tools